Take note: a dead person cannot file a lawsuit.

-When a person dies, his claim passes to his heirs or devisees, subject to the administration of his estate (You can find that here, under Section 7, Rule 151).
+When a person dies, his claim passes to his heirs or devisees, subject to the administration of his estate (Section 7, Rule 151).
 What usually happens, procedurally, is that a probate is opened up and a personal representative (an executor or administrator) is appointed to act on behalf of the estate.
 The personal representative then substitutes into the lawsuit as a party.

 If the person dies before the lawsuit is filed, then the personal representative files the lawsuit as the party.
 The lawsuit is filed in the name of the personal representative of the estate.
 It is not filed in the name of the dead person.

 The claim becomes an asset of the deceased’s probate estate.
 The legal fees are paid by the probate estate, and the decision to settle or not settle a case is made by the personal representative.

 What is not supposed to happen is for a lawyer to file a lawsuit on behalf of a client whom he has not heard from in two years, and whom he thinks, but is not sure, is dead.

 What is also not supposed to happen is for the lawyer, after he learns the client had indeed died 2 years before the lawsuit was filed, to hide that fact for three months from the trial judge and the opposing attorney while trying to negotiate a settlement.